Solutions · Industry

 What won't Veso AI do in retail?

 We do not deploy generative pricing or markdown agents without explicit human approval gates; price-action automation stays out of scope.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.

 Who is the typical buyer for retail engagements?